 Maryellen is working with setting up a meeting with Dave Kaminski regarding cameras in the Village.
 Dave is currently doing research on viable options.

 Maryellen has submitted the documents that she located to the County Clerk’s office for the title search for the old firehouse.
 The documents should be available within the coming days.
-The closing has been tentatively scheduled for the 27th of January baring any holdups.
+The closing has been tentatively scheduled for the 27th of January barring any holdups.
 The firehouse was inspected and there are a few items that need attention prior to closing.
 The realtor would like to shorten the 6-month closing date to a shorter time frame, they are hopeful that the Village is prepared to sign a contract at the January meeting.

 Resolution No. 2023 -4 RESOLUTION ACCEPTING THE BID FOR THE SALE AND LEASE BACK OF OLD FIREHOUSE